Ski touring for snowboarders:

 Burton Hometown Hero

-• The swallowtail shape is designed for mainly powder and off-piste use.
-Often lighter for easy climbing and wider for good flotation in powder.
+• The swallowtail shape intended for primarily powder and off-piste use.
+Often lighter to facilitate ascent and wider for good flotation in powder.

 Jones Storm Chaser